newrelic/newrelic-fluent-bit-output/README.md

 # Fluent Bit output plugin for New Relic

 The **newrelic-fluent-bit-output** plugin forwards output to New Relic.
 It works on all versions of Fluent Bit greater than 0.12 but for the best experience we recommend using versions greater than 1.0.

-## Getting started

-In order to insert records into New Relic, you can configure the plugin with a config file or configure it via command line flags.
-You can find more details on how to configure Fluent Bit [here](https://docs.fluentbit.io/manual/configuration).
+This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project here on GitHub.

 You can download the output plugin pre-compiled under our [releases](https://github.com/newrelic/newrelic-fluent-bit-output/releases/latest).
 Alternatively you can compile the plugin yourself and store `out_newrelic-linux-*.so` or `out_newrelic-windows-*.dll` at a location that can be accessed by the fluent-bit daemon.
 See to [this section](DEVELOPER.md#compiling-the-out_newrelic-plugin) in [DEVELOPER.md](DEVELOPER.md) for more details.
+The plugin, together with Fluent Bit, is also delivered as a standalone [Docker image](#docker-image).

 Note that for certain Linux Enterprise users, [including CentOS 7, Debian 8 and 9, Ubuntu, and Raspbian 8](https://fluentbit.io/documentation/0.13/installation/td-agent-bit.html), the name of Fluent Bit is td-agent-bit, instead of fluent-bit.
 So, anywhere in this doc where it says `fluent-bit`, just replace it with `td-agent-bit` (for example, you will need to edit `td-agent-bit.conf` instead of `fluent-bit.conf`).

+In order to insert records into New Relic, you can configure the plugin with a config file or configure it via command line flags.
+You can find more details on how to configure Fluent Bit [here](https://docs.fluentbit.io/manual/configuration).

 ## Getting started with the Fluent Bit output plugin for New Relic